LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 What refinancing is actually trying to accomplish

 Refinancing replaces an existing loan with a new loan, ideally to reduce interest cost, reduce monthly payment, remove a risky feature, or consolidate obligations.
 Refinancing is not automatically good.
 Fees, longer terms, or cash-out choices can increase total cost even when monthly payment falls.
 The analytical goal is to compare total cost and cash flow under realistic assumptions, including how long you will keep the new loan.
 Start by modeling your current loan baseline in the Loan Payment Calculator before you compare a new offer.
+If you are switching between fixed and adjustable-style products, read fixed vs variable interest rate: which saves money in parallel with break-even math.

 Break-even analysis is the classic refinance tool.
 Estimate total upfront costs (origination, appraisal where relevant, title, points, prepaid items that are not equity-building).
 Estimate monthly savings between old and new payments at the same amortization concept, or compare total interest if the term changes.
 Divide costs by monthly savings to approximate months to break even.
 If you might move or pay off before break-even, refinance may not win.
 For auto scenarios, use the Auto Loan Calculator with different rates and terms to see sensitivity quickly.